yamini5430/UNI-assignmnt/README.md

 # readme file
-I love javascript,html and CSS and i am a beginner in angularJS Hello World
+This repository contains the code for:
+1)Validating HTML inputs using javascript,html and css 2Creating Responsive navigation menus using javascript,jquery,html and css